niftools/blender_niftools_addon/docs/development/setup/sourcecode.rst

 This section will guide new developers through the process of downloading the source code.
 We use git as to manage and version our source control.
-It is hosted on github, a popular git hosting platform.
+It is hosted on GitHub, a popular git hosting platform.

 Install Git